-"People with depression commonly demonstrate increased concern for others or for the perspectives of others," explains the science publication.
-"More precisely, prosocial attitudes predict depression, which is in contrast to individualist attitudes.
-Individualist here basically just means selfish or relatively selfish."
+Researchers split participants into two groups—the "prosocials" and the "individualists"—who played a money-based game with a strong element of unfairness.
+As Byrne explains, "People with depression commonly demonstrate increased concern for others, or for the perspectives of others.
+More precisely, prosocial attitudes predict depression, which is in contrast to individualist attitudes.
+Individualist here basically just means selfish, or relatively selfish."

 The game boils down to this: Subjects were hooked up to functional magnetic resonance imaging (fMRI) machines and offered a series of monetary rewards, ranging in amounts, to be shared among their groups.
 Each offer, however, became increasingly unfair in that if the subject accepted it, then other group members would receive lesser amounts than the subject.